internetarchive/dweb-mirror/USING.md

 Click on the Crawl button till it turns Green and it will download a full copy of the book, video or audio.
 It waits about 30 seconds to do this, allowing time to cycle back to the desired level of crawling.
 These items will also appear on your Local page.
-See the note above, usually you won’t want to leave it at yellow (all) as this will usually try (there are some size limits) to download all the files.
+See the note above, usually you won’t want to leave it at blue (all) as this will usually try (there are some size limits) to download all the files.

-[Issue 229](https://github.com/internetarchive/dweb-mirror/issues/229) re yellow/blue indicators.

 There is a Reload button which will force the server to try archive.org, this is useful if you think the item has changed, or for debugging.